 - In short if a player qualifies to be placed on a team in either their age group or the age group ONE calendar year older then the child/parents do not get to decide which team to play for after tryouts end.
 By trying out for the age group ONE calendar birth year older, the child/parents made that decision when registering for tryouts.

 - (3) You must note on your online registration if you intend to have your child tryout to play up one calendar year when asked during registering.

 Typically tryouts are held in April or early May.
 You do NOT want to miss them as they are mandatory in order to be placed on a traveling team for the upcoming Fall – Spring season.
 See this page for all of the information on our next tryout dates.

 Short answer is no, only 1 tryout is mandatory.
 However, coming to multiple tryouts allows the trainers to note your child’s performance on multiple occasions.

 This could change though based on the format the trainers provide for the upcoming tryouts.
-We will try to update this if anything changes.

 Yes, tryouts are mandatory to be placed on a traveling team.
 The traveling season is for Fall – Spring.